NextCenturyCorporation/mcs-pipeline/README.md

 ## Run Pipeline Locally

-To run the pipeline locally, make sure to update the paths in configs/test_local.ini and the EVAL_DIR in deploy_files/local/ray_script.sh to match your local machine.
+To run the pipeline locally, make sure to update the paths in configs/test_local.ini to match your local machine.
+If you'd like to test upload to S3 from a local machine, also ensure that you have your credentials and config setup correctly in ~/.aws (directions [here] (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)) and update the config in configs/mcs_config_local_level2.ini.
 Then run the following:

 ```
 python pipeline_ray.py configs/test_local.ini configs/mcs_config_local_level2.ini --disable_validation --local_only